Camouflage: The Art of Hiding in Plain Sight

 For example, Little Big Planet and Minecraft have skin packs that feature characters from other video games, movies, television shows, alongside original designs.
 Whereas, action games such as Tomb Raider or Metal Gear Solid allow players to buy different clothing attributes like alternative camouflage outfits.

-Now you may be wondering what I am talking about.
-Narcissists, sociopaths, and psychopaths are so good at hiding in plain sight; you will have a hard time identifying them unless you know the signs.
+Now you may be wondering what I am talking about here?
+Well, Narcissists, sociopaths, and psychopaths are experts at hiding in plain sight, making it difficult to identify them without knowing the signs.

-In general, psychopaths are easy to talk to, charming and good at tricking others into trusting them.
-They use these skills to manipulate other people.
-Most psychopaths are skilled at camouflaging their behavior, deception and manipulating others, as well as tracking and locating people who will fail to realise their hiding or distorting of the truth.
+Most psychopaths are skilled at camouflaging their behavior, deception and manipulating others, as well as tracking and locating people who will fail to realise their hiding or distorting of the truth, which commonly results in persistent antisocial deviance and criminal behavior.

-Many people may be confused about the difference between psychopaths and sociopaths.
-Psychopaths are born, while sociopaths are usually “made” by their own life’s experiences.
-Both psychopathy and sociopathy, as well as antisocial personality disorder (APD) generally share features with narcissism or narcissistic personality disorder (NPD).
+Many people confuse psychopaths and sociopaths, but there are key differences.
+Psychopaths are born with a natural tendency towards anti-social behaviour, while sociopaths become increasingly anti-social over time.
+Both psychopathy and sociopathy, as well as antisocial personality disorder (APD), share features with narcissism or narcissistic personality disorder (NPD).

 The Future of Camouflage